pine3ree/pine3ree-bs-navbar/README.md

 The inner level dropdown direction is set using the following rules:

-- if the parent `dropdown` list-item has a `dropend` entry in its class list it will try to continue opening the inner `dropdown-menu` towards the `end` direction
+- if the parent `dropdown` list-item has a `dropend` entry in its class list it will try to open the inner `dropdown-menu`s towards the `end` direction;

+- otherwise, if the parent `dropdown` list-item has a `dropstart` entry in its class list it will try to open the inner `dropdown-menu`s towards the `start` direction;

-- if the parent `dropdown-menu` list a `dropdown-menu-end` entry in its class list the `dropdown` list-item  will try to continue opening the inner `dropdown-menu` towards the end direction
+- otherwise, if the parent `dropdown-menu` has a `dropdown-menu-end` entry in its class-list the `dropdown` list-item  will try to open the inner `dropdown-menu`s towards the `start` direction.
+This is used on the first-level `dropdown-menu`s to set both the menu horizontal position (bootstrap) and initial dropdown direction;

-- The same applies for `dropdown` list-items with a `dropstart`class entry and for `dropdown-menu` lists  with a `dropdown-menu-start`class entry but in the opposite `start` direction
+- otherwise, the initial dropdown direction will be set by default to `end`.

-In any case if there is not enough space in the current preferred direction, the next direction will be set to the opposite.
+In any case if there is not enough space for the current or preferred direction, the next direction will be set to the its opposite.

+Note: You should not add `dropdown-menu-(start|end)` classes to inner `dropdown-menu`(s).

+## Keyboard navigation

 Keyboard navigation is supported using the following keys: